 How to Use Custom Excel Panel in Able2Extract

-With Custom PDF to Excel advanced options in Able2Extract Professional 12, you can change up the table selection, set up table structure, manually edit rows and columns, and preview the end result prior to the conversion.
+With Custom PDF to Excel advanced options in Able2Extract Professional, you can change up the table selection, set up table structure, manually edit rows and columns, and preview the end result prior to the conversion.

 These features help you create a tailored conversion layout so you can get the tables and data you need perfectly formatted and set up for your spreadsheet before you even convert the PDF content.

-In the following example, we’ll demonstrate how to use the Custom Excel Panel in order to change the layout created automatically by the program.
+In the following example, we’ll demonstrate how to use the Custom Excel feature in order to change the layout created automatically by the program.

 Notice that the PDF page in this example has two tables surrounded by text.